lkaihua/carp/dev.md

 ### Work log

+#### 2022-03-15

+- Fix video play `.mov` issue.
+Fix the `video` overflow issue, and improve preview modal UI.

+- Now the preview modal has `Prev` and `Next` navigation buttons.

+- Add a chekced-grid background for illustrating image file transparency.

 #### 2022-03-14

 - Add the preview modal for images and videos in the default view and in the image video view.